 - Cape Cod Potato Chips is another tasty tour right around the corner from CC Beer https://www.capecodchips.com/about/factory-tour/

-- Cape Cod Baseball League Hall of Fame Museum is in the basement of the JFK museum.
+- The Cape Cod Baseball League Hall of Fame Museum is in the basement of the JFK museum.
 Tour and recognize names of players on the RedSox and others that made it into the big leagues. http://www.capecodbaseball.org/

-- Whydah Pirate Museum https://www.discoverpirates.com/
+- Whydah Pirate Museum https://www.discoverpirates.com

-- Coast Guard Heritage Museum – https://coastguardheritagemuseum.org/
+- Coast Guard Heritage Museum – https://coastguardheritagemuseum.org

 Falmouth

 - Camp at Sun Outdoors Cape Cod is a nice and quiet campground with nice amenities such as 3 pools, adult hot tub, lake to paddle on, nice sized sites, friendly staff.
-A great place to stay and the rates are very good too. https://www.sunoutdoors.com/massachusetts/sun-outdoors-cape-cod
+A great place to stay, and the rates are very good too. https://www.sunoutdoors.com/massachusetts/sun-outdoors-cape-cod

 - The Cape Cod Canal Bike Trail is on both sides of the canal.
 The Falmouth side is accessible from the Canal Service Road.
 There is a parking lot there, benches and access to the southern side of the Cape Cod Canal Rail Trail.
 The trail goes approximately 6+ miles to the Cape Cod Bay.
-This side is much less populated but still offers amazing views of the canal and the boats and scenery.
+This side is much less populated but still offers amazing views of the canal and the boats, and the scenery.